nearform/titus/docs/developers/packages/titus-starter-docs/README.md

 npm run doc:serve
 ```

-#### Serving in Other Ways
+#### Serve the Documentation in Other Ways
 Our documentation builds on the fly.
-This means all you need to do is serve the docs folder.
-Any program or CLI tool used for serving a folder will work; __as long as it can handle hash routing__.
+This means all you need to do is serve the 'docs' folder.
+Any program or CLI tool used to serve a folder works; __as long as it can handle hash routing__.

-Another popular module for serving files is using `serve` on npm.
-This can be done, with hash router support, as follows:
+Another popular module to serve files is using `serve` on npm.
+To do this, with hash router support, use the command:

 ```sh
 npx serve -s -l 4000 .